-In order to increase collaboration and Swedish participation in the European arena, Forte participates in various research programmes, committees, projects and networks.
+Forte funds Swedish researchers in European research collaborations, and participates in various research programmes, committees, projects and networks in the European research arena.
 Read more about our European collaboration below.

-Horizon 2020 – the EU Framework Programme for Research and Innovation
+Horizon Europe – the EU Framework Programme for Research and Innovation

-Forte is involved in two initiatives within the Joint Programming initiative:
+Forte is involved in two initiatives that started within EU’s previous framework programme (2014-2020).

-Joint Programme More Years Better Lives (JPI MYBL) – Research into the challenges and opportunities arising from a growing proportion of older people in our population.
+Joint Programme More Years Better Lives (JPI MYBL) – Research about the challenges and opportunities arising from a growing proportion of older people in our population.
 Read more about MYBL

 Joint Programme Neurodegenerative Disease Research (JPND) – Research aimed at identifying the causes of neurodegenerative diseases, developing cures and identifying types of care for patients.
 Read more about JPND